Redocly/redocly-cli-cookbook/configurable-rules/operation-deprecated-response-headers/README.md

                 summary: A Structured Field Value as defined in Section 3.3.7 of RFC9651[5].
                 value: '@1688169599'
           sunset:
-            description: Please note that for historical reasons the Sunset HTTP header field uses a different data type for date than the Deprecation header field
+            description: For historical reasons the Sunset HTTP header field uses a different data type for date than the Deprecation header field
             schema:
               type: string
             examples: